ecluse:ecluse-core

 The typed packument view the rules and merge reason over.

-The raw upstream document the served body is built from, edited in place.
+The raw upstream document the served body is built from.

 • entryDigest :: ContentDigest